-Cervical Effacement is the thinning of the Cervical Tissue as the body prepares for delivery.
+Cervical Effacement is the thinning of the Cervical Tissue of a women as her body prepares for delivery during Labor.

-In addition, the thinning causes a shortening of the tissue and the infant drops closer to the cervix.
+In addition, the thinning causes a shortening of the tissue that allows the infant drops closer to the cervix.

 This is often seen in the early portion of labor or Childbirth.